 Phone: 02 4579 6579

-Driving the back roads of the Hawkesbury is such a change of scene from our weekly M4 commute.
-A slower pace, a serene countryside, fresh produce, wine tasting and art - life is so carefree, so mellow.
+Driving the back roads of the Hawkesbury is such a change of scene from a weekly M4 commute.
+A slower pace, a serene countryside, fresh produce, wine tasting and art.

-Our recommendation for a terrific day-trip is a visit to Purple Noon Gallery - purchase tea, coffee and biscuits in the Gallery garden (inside in inclement weather).
+Our recommendation for a terrific day-trip is a visit to Purple Noon Gallery — call ahead and you can purchase tea, coffee and biscuits in the Gallery's 'Occasional Café'.
+Good weather opens the patio for tea and viewing out to the unusual garden — welded iron poppies and other surprises.
 Then take a leisurely viewing of the permanent collection or a new exhibition.

-Purple Noon Gallery is located outside of Windsor proper on Terrace Road in Freeman's Reach.
-The setting is delightful; the gallery building was purpose-built with sandstone walls, old timber and an unusual corrugated iron roof.
-The setting, the view and the gallery alone are well worth the short drive from Windsor.
-Among the permanent collection - Indigenous artists and emerging and established Hawkesbury artists - are rare finds.
-If you're a fan of the unusual and memorable, you will love the mixed artwork, sculpture and jewellery.
+Purple Noon Gallery is located outside of North Richmond proper on Terrace Road in Freeman's Reach.
+The ambience is delightful; the gallery building was purpose-built with sandstone walls, old timber and an unusual corrugated iron roof.
+Among the permanent collection — Indigenous artists and emerging and established Hawkesbury artists – are rare finds.
+You will love the mixed artwork, sculpture and jewellery.

 Address: 2 Old Northern Road, Wisemans Ferry